-We need to raise additional capital to continue as a going concern.
+\We need to raise additional capital to continue as a going concern.

 We expect to continue to incur losses for the foreseeable future and will have to raise additional capital to fund our planned operations and to meet our long-term business objectives.
 As a result, there is substantial doubt about our ability to continue as a going concern unless we are able to successfully raise additional capital.
 Until we can generate significant cash from operations, including product and assay revenues, we expect to continue to fund our operations with the proceeds from offerings of our equity securities or debt, or transactions involving product development, technology licensing or collaboration.
 We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
+General market conditions resulting from ongoing issues arising from the COVID-19 pandemic, as well as market conditions affecting companies in the life sciences industry in general, may make it difficult for us to obtain financing from the capital markets on attractive terms, or at all.
 Failure to raise additional capital in sufficient amounts would significantly impact our ability to continue as a going concern.
 The actual amount of funds that we will need and the timing of any such investment will be determined by many factors, some of which are beyond our control.